My Bloody Valentine (band): Legacy

 My Bloody Valentine are regarded by some as the pioneers of the alternative rock subgenre known as shoegaze, a term coined by Sounds journalists in the 1990s to describe certain bands' "motionless performing style, where they stood on stage and stared at the floor".
-The band's releases on Creation Records influenced shoegazing acts, including Slowdive, Ride and Lush, and are regarded as providing a platform to allow the bands to become recognised.
+The band's releases on Creation Records influenced shoegaze acts, including Slowdive, Ride and Lush, and are regarded as providing a platform to allow the bands to become recognised.
 Following the release of Loveless (1991), My Bloody Valentine were "poised for a popular breakthrough", although never achieved mainstream success.
 However, the band are noted to have been "profoundly influential in the direction of '90s alternative rock", according to AllMusic.
 In 2017, a study of AllMusic's database indicated My Bloody Valentine as its 26th most frequently cited influence on other artists.

 Several alternative rock bands have cited My Bloody Valentine as an influence.
 The Smashing Pumpkins frontman Billy Corgan was influenced by Isn't Anything upon its release and attempted to recreate its sound on the band's debut album Gish (1991), particularly the closing track "Daydream" which Corgan described as "a complete rip-off of the My Bloody Valentine sound."
-The Smashing Pumpkins two successive studio albums, Siamese Dream (1993) and Mellon Collie and the Infinite Sadness (1995), were also influenced by the band.
+The Smashing Pumpkins' two successive studio albums, Siamese Dream (1993) and Mellon Collie and the Infinite Sadness (1995), were also influenced by the band.
 Courtney Love cited the band as an influence on Hole's third album Celebrity Skin (1998).

-Isn't Anything was included in The Guardians list of "1000 Albums to Hear Before You Die" and listed at number 22 on Pitchforks "Top 100 Albums of the 1980s."
-Loveless was named the best album of the 1990s by Pitchfork in 1999 and in 2003, the album was listed as number 219 on Rolling Stones list of "The 500 Greatest Albums of All Time."
-In 2008, both albums were featured on The Irish Times "Top 40 Irish Albums of All Time" list, where Isn't Anything ranked at number 27 and Loveless at number 1.
-In 2013, Loveless placed third in the Irish Independents "Top 30 Irish Albums of All Time" list.
+Other bands and artists that have cited My Bloody Valentine as an influence include American Football, Veruca Salt, Mogwai, Oneohtrix Point Never, Thursday, Naked Giants, Quicksand, and ...And You Will Know Us by the Trail of Dead.

+Actor Michael Imperioli of The Sopranos fame has cited My Bloody Valentine as one of his favorite bands, and described seeing them live as "a very profound experience, very physical and very visceral".